EzioBy/3dpe/README.md

 This script will:
 - Use `torchrun` for distributed training with 8 GPUs
 - Load pre-trained models from `./pretrained_models/`
-- Train on your custom dataset (update the data paths in the script)
+- Train on the 3DPE dataset (train/ subfolder)
 - Save experiment outputs to `./exps` directory